AdobeDocs/target-dev.sv-SE/help/dev/before-implement/delivery-api-overview/xx-do-not-use-integration.md

 <!-- The content on this page was originally pulled from the legacy Delivery API doc site, and was subsequently found to be an outdated version of information now found on [Implement > Server-side > Integration > A4T Reporting](../../implement/server-side/sdk-guides/integration-with-experience-cloud/a4t-reporting.md) and [Implement > Server-side > Integration > AAM Segments](../../implement/server-side/sdk-guides/integration-with-experience-cloud/aam-segments.md).
 Therefore sunsetting this page, but not deleting it from the repo immediately, pending a more thorough examination to avoid inadvertently deleting relevant content. -->

-# Integration med Experience Cloud
+# Integrering med Experience Cloud

 ## Adobe Analytics for Target (A4T)